gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`GetFineDustRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#GetFineDustRequest)
 * [`GetFineDustResponse`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#GetFineDustResponse)

-### HeatingModeObject {#HeatingModeObject}
+### HeatingModeInfoObject {#HeatingModeInfoObject}
 An object containing a heating mode.
-It is used to define the name of the heating mode to change to or the heating mode before and after change.
+It contains the name of the heating mode to change to or the heating mode before and after change.
 The value is expressed as a string.

 #### Object field
 | Field name       | Type    | Field description                     | Required |